-- Practical risk assessment and an appropriate response - Our tech lawyers constantly help clients factor in the short and long-term strategic needs of the company and its priorities.
+- Practical risk assessment and an appropriate response - Our IT lawyers constantly help clients factor in the short and long-term strategic needs of the company and its priorities.
 We triage where to spend your time and money and where to put our effort based on the likelihood of a return.

 Cassels Brock counsels both public and private clients in all sectors of the economy who develop, distribute, use or acquire technology.
 These include financial service institutions, significant software vendors, major retailers, e-commerce companies, post-secondary educational institutions and hospitals.
 Our services include:

 - Licences, contracts, technology transfer and other agreements related to software, hardware and information systems generally

 - Technology aspects of commercial transactions, including mergers and acquisitions, distribution agreements, joint ventures, strategic alliances